okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### New Domains API response properties available

-The [Domains API](/docs/reference/api/domains) includes the new response object properties of `certificateSourcetype` and `expiration`.
-The `certificateSourcetype` is a required property that indicates whether the Certificate is provided by the user.
+The [Domains API](/docs/reference/api/domains) includes the new response object properties of `certificateSourceType` and `expiration`.
+The `certificateSourceType` is a required property that indicates whether the Certificate is provided by the user.
 The accepted value is `Manual`.
-The `expiration` property on the DNSrecord object is an optional property that defines the TXT record expiration. <!--OKTA-403600-->
+The `expiration` property on the DNSRecord object is an optional property that defines the TXT record expiration. <!--OKTA-403600-->

 #### Rate limit events for user and session user activity